Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Diabetes Mellitus

-If your cat seems to be constantly hungry, drinks excessively, and urinates too frequently, he may have diabetes mellitus.
+If your cat seems to be constantly hungry, drinks excessively, and urinates too frequently, they may have diabetes mellitus.
 This disease is also quite similar to human diabetes.
 Often, affected cats are middle to older age, overweight, and male.

 veterinarian is holding cute cat Burmese cat

-Image Credit: ARVD72, Shutterstock
+Image By: ARVD72, Shutterstock

 3. Hyperthyroidism